nepal travel tips

 Meals and Eating

-Vegans are bound to love going through Nepal in light of the fact that the national dish, dal bhat, is lentil soup which is generally presented with rice and veggies.
-The Tibetan momos or dumplings are phenomenal and a staple of any veggie lover slim down in Nepal.
+Vegans are bound to love going through Nepal in light of the fact that the national dish, dal bhat, is a lentil soup which is generally served with rice and veggies.
+The Tibetan momos or dumplings are phenomenal and a staple of any veggie lover’s slim down in Nepal.

 Travel Insurance

-It’s exceptionally prescribed to travel with insurance to cover few hazardous situations as medicinal service quality is low and you likely should be transported out of Nepal if something genuine happens.
+It’s exceptionally recommended to travel with insurance to cover a few hazardous situations, as medical service quality is low, and you likely would need to be transported out of Nepal if something serious happens.

 Drinking water and health

-Do take note of that the water is typically not sheltered to drink so it is very favored by tourists to drink filtered water.
-Another most regular issues confronting travelers is gastrointestinal issues.
-Due to the available poor sanitation of Nepal, tourists should be cautious with their nourishment and water utilization.
+Do take note that the water is typically not safe to drink, so it is preferred by tourists to drink filtered water.
+Another of the most common issues confronting travelers is gastrointestinal issues.
+Due to the poor sanitation in Nepal, tourists should be cautious with their nourishment and water utilization.
 It would be ideal if you generally sanitize your water and have a few oral rehydration salts.